Sriyansh2001/Sriyansh2001/README.md

 - 👋 Hi, I’m @Sriyansh2001
 - 👀 I’m interested in Competative Coding
 - 🌱 I have a strong side of Data Structure and Algorithm
-- 💞️ I’m looking to collaborate on Leetcode and codechef to imporve coding skill
+- 💞️ I’m looking to collaborate on Leetcode and codeforces to imporve coding skill
 - 📫 How to reach me : PSIT Kanpur

 <!---